hominee/crossbus/README.md

 - **Future-oriented Routine and Events**

-  the futures way to execute task is retained even without runtime thanks to rust. crossbus define a set of types and traits to allow you asynchronously manipulate tasks.
+  the futures way to execute task is retained even without runtime thanks to rust. crossbus defines a set of types and traits to allow asynchronous tasks manipulation.

 - **Real-time Execution Control**